 To finish your first day off grab a drink at the Marina Bay Sands hotel.
 It’s free to go to the bar and there is no dress code before 10PM.
 A drink up here will set you back about $25 including tax but for the view it’s worth it and the drinks are delicious!

-DAY TWO: Take the morning to explore Chinatown.
+Take the morning to explore Chinatown.
 It is packed with food options and plenty of Singapore tourist spots that are worth seeing.
 You can take a free tour of Chinatown so you can learn a bit of history around this area as well.
 Some of the top sights to see are the Buddha Tooth Relic Temple, the Sri Mariamman Temple (a Hindi temple) and Thien Hock Keng Temple which is a temple that was built without using a single nail.
 It’s also a great area for pictures as many of the buildings are stunning with European tiles and colourful shutters.

 For lunch you can visit the cheapest Michelin star restaurant in the world, Hawker Chan, or stop by Maxwell Road Hawker Market which is one of the best places to eat in the city and has so many options.